PANS PANDAS & Food Restriction/Avoidance

 - At the completion of the program, create plans to continue practicing at home to prevent relapse

-Family therapy as used in anorexia nervosa may also be applicable in restricted food intake seen in ARFID.
+Family therapy as used in anorexia nervosa may also be applicable in restricted food intake seen in PANS PANDAS or ARFID.
 Family therapy focuses on increasing education on the risks of restrictive eating while empowering parents to focus on and be firm about weight gain and nutrition goals.
 Family therapy also serves to lift blame from the parents and helps build compassion and understanding of the patient’s experience.
-Families may learn to maintain detailed food diaries and use weekly weight graphs.
+Families may learn to maintain detailed food diaries and use weight graphs.

 M Thienemann, T Murphy, J Leckman, R Shaw, K Williams, C Kapphahn, J Frankovich, D Geller, G Bernstein, K Chang, J Elia, S Swedo.
 JCAP.
 Sep 2017.566-573.
 DOI:10.1089/cap.2016.0145